noir-lang/noir/docs/docs/concepts/advanced/contract_creation.md

 ### How are function signatures defined?

-We can take a leaf from Ethereum and make them the first 4 bytes of a hash of the function definition (defined according to the contract ABI, TBD).
+We can take a leaf from Ethereum and make them the first 4 bytes of a hash of the function definition (defined according to the contract artifact, TBD).

 ## Contract Representation in Aztec